Skip to content

 02

-On a physical level, garnet is known to revitalize energy and support healing.
-It is often associated with purifying the blood, supporting the circulatory system, and improving overall health.
+On the physical level, garnet is reputed to revitalize energy and support healing.
+It is often associated with purifying the blood, supporting the circulatory system and improving overall health.

 03